 Wherever you see a potential issue, that should immediately raise a red flag.
 That means you need to address this before centers are used again.

 Maybe students were just too loud in the center.
 Reteach appropriate center communication/noise level.
 You may possibly need to create center rules and consequences if students are having difficulty maintaining themselves per your expectations.

 Maybe students finished their center activity early and started interrupting your group.
 Review their center activity checklist and remind the class that even when they finish an activity that does not give them permission to stray from the checklist or start disturbing you.

 You may even want to assign a reliable student(s) to be in charge of the center as a monitor, helper, and custodian to relieve you of the worry should it arise.

-Even though it does take a fair amount of planning and preparation on your part to establish functioning centers in your classroom, the benefits will be immense in the long run.
+Even though it does take a fair amount of planning and preparation on your part to establish effective centers in your classroom, the benefits will be immense in the long run.

-Not only will your students gain from the learning experience, you will have a valuable small group instructional opportunity that is vitally needed to help struggling students.
+Not only will your students gain from the learning experience but you will have a valuable small group instructional opportunity that can help struggling students.

-Gregory L. Gomez, M. Ed, has been teaching 5th grade in the Los Angeles Unified School District for 12 years.
-He created 10Quickies.com to help teachers and parents provide children with a fun and creative way to review grade level math standards and concepts.
-Get valuable teaching strategies and teaching tips along with FREE math worksheets samples to download.
+Gregory L. Gomez, M. Ed, has been teaching 5th grade in the Los Angeles Unified School District for 16 years.
+He created 10Quickies.com to help teachers and parents provide children in grades 2-5 with a fun and inspirational way to review math standards and concepts.
+Get valuable teaching strategies along with 4 FREE math worksheets to download just for stopping by.

-FREE math review worksheets that students have found exciting and inspirational.
-These aren't the typical worksheets that you've seen before, so don't be surprised if you find your students begging for more!
+FREE math review worksheets that students have found to be fun and exciting.
+These aren't the typical worksheets that you've seen before, so don't be surprised if you find your students begging for more 10 QUICKIES!